 Finally, all timesheets should be reviewed and signed off by managers before they are processed for payroll to ensure that all of the entries are legitimate.

-WHAT IT IS: Working alone or in coordination with the payroll manager, workers can falsify their wages before a payroll run either by upping their wage rate, increasing their sales numbers (for commission-based pay) or tampering with the actual paycheck itself.
+WHAT IT IS: Working alone or in coordination with the payroll administrator, workers can falsify their wages before a payroll run either by upping their wage rate, increasing their sales numbers (for commission-based pay) or tampering with the actual paycheck itself.

 That last method is especially costly.
 The ACFE found the average check tampering scheme results in losses upwards of $150,000—the highest among payroll fraud types.
 And that’s just the average.